omkar2811/Analysis-Of-Student-Outcome-in-MOOC/README.md

 # Implementation:
-In this study an extensive data pre-processing and analysis techniques have been performed and exploratory analysis is performed.It is divided into these main parts:
+In this study an extensive data pre-processing and analysis techniques have been performed and exploratory analysis is performed.

+The dataset used in this paper was obtained from Harvard University
+It is divided into these main parts:
 (i)Dataset -Harvard Dataset

-(ii)Data Pre-Processing and Imputation (iii)Exploratory Data Analysis
+(ii)Data Pre-Processing and Imputation

+(iii)Exploratory Data Analysis

 After the pre-processing and exploratory data analysis we apply